Halloween events in Cornwall 2025

 Mayfair Car Park, Tintagel

 This unique and extraordinary gathering has taken place for the last ten years.
-Originally based in Boscastle, The Dark Gathering recently moved to the nearby town of Tintagel where the ruins of one of Cornwall's most famous haunted castles lie.
-Celebrated on the Saturday before Halloween, it’s a fantastic festival with performances from Morris dancers and musicians, and the appearance of Penkevyll, the Cornish Oss who marks the end of Summer and the beginning of Winter.
+Originally based in Boscastle, The Dark Gathering recently moved to the nearby town of Tintagel, where the ruins of one of Cornwall's most famous haunted castles lie.
+Celebrated on the Saturday before Halloween, it’s a fantastic festival with performances from Morris dancers and musicians, and the appearance of Penkevyll, the Cornish Oss who marks the end of summer and the beginning of winter.

 Gruesome goings-on for grown ups